Eric-Jones-1/Hello_World2/README.md

 - [x] Upload your picture and complete your file
 - [x] Create a sample README.md file
 - [ ] Log inot LinkedIN Learning using HawkID
-- [ ] WAtch the LinkedIN learning session called GitHub for Data Scientists
+- [ ] Watch the LinkedIN learning session called GitHub for Data Scientists
+- [ ] Complete Learning GitHub Course and Earn Certificate
+- [ ] Complete GitHub Assignment

 Hello_World/

 # Hello_World2
-Initialize this repository with README

 Hi there!

 Eric Jones here, I like volleyball and doing things with my friends.